 Here’s what we know

-There is a multistate outbreak of hepatitis A illnesses in Indiana, Michigan, Minnesota, Nebraska and Wisconsin.
-So far, 14 consumers in those states have gotten sick.
-Eight of them have been hospitalized.
-They all reported eating fresh blackberries purchased at Fresh Thyme between September 9 and September 30, 2019.
+There is a multistate outbreak of hepatitis A illnesses in Indiana, Michigan, Minnesota, Missouri, Nebraska and Wisconsin.
+So far, 18 consumers in those states have gotten sick.
+10 of them have been hospitalized.
+They all reported eating fresh blackberries purchased at Fresh Thyme or Woodman’s Market between September 9 and September 30, 2019.
 (Editor’s Note: This only affects non-organic berries.)

 It appears the potentially contaminated fruit came from a distribution center that ships to Fresh Thyme locations in 11 states: Iowa, Illinois, Indiana, Kentucky, Michigan, Missouri, Minnesota, Nebraska, Ohio and Pennsylvania and Wisconsin.
-At this time, there is no reason to believe the berries were contaminated in Fresh Thyme stores.
+A warning has also been issued to shoppers of Woodman’s Market, located in Illinois and Wisconsin.
+At this time, there is no reason to believe the berries were contaminated in Fresh Thyme or Woodman’s Market stores.

 By the way, this is why there have been so many food recalls lately.